StephenTGibson/StephenTGibson.github.io/index.md

 * Adventures in the UK
 * Catching up with friends and family

 ## About me
 Nothing special.
-I aim to treat others well and not be judgemental.
+I aim to treat others well and not be judgemental

 ## <a href = "adventures/adventures.html"> Adventures</a>
 A collection of outdoor activities

 ## <a href = "data_projects/data_projects.html"> Data Projects</a>
-Investigating things I find interesting and practicing programming, analysis and visualisation at the same time
+Investigating things I find interesting.
+Practicing programming, analysis and visualisation

 ## <a href = "maps/maps.html"> Maps</a>
-text
+Some maps that I've made